 In order to be selected for the level of outstanding advances, in such a manner as to cover a minimum of 15 percent of the total gross advances of the entities.

 Tenure of Auditors

-Pros and Cons of the New Guidelines and its Effect on the Industry—
+Pros and Cons of the New Guidelines and Their Effect on the Industry

 The Reserve Bank’s new auditor requirements will assist enhance overall audit quality and clarity, eliminate conflicts of interest, and assure auditor independence, all of which will contribute to financial stability.